 A BLT is my favorite sandwich because you can literally eat this any time of day.
 Breakfast?
 Yes ma'am.
 Lunch?
 Duh.
 Dinner?
 Of course!
 Add some tater tots to complete the whole meal and you're good to go.
+Plus, if you've got leftover bacon, toss into a complimentary BLT pasta salad.

 Jump to: